vanathir/DH150-Assignment_1/README.md

 10. *Help and documentation*
     - Ex. search bar, chatbot
     - Airbnb's website has a search bar as well as help page which lets the user have their questions answered in an easy way.
 While it is simple to access, the vocabulary of the answers are difficult to understand and very lengthy, which can easily bore the reader and cause them to navigate away from the page.
 Because of this, it is not a good design.
+The picture used below is the same as the one used for flexibility and efficiency of use.
     - Severity rating: 2
     ![Screen Shot 2020-01-14 at 1 05 38 AM](https://user-images.githubusercontent.com/59623119/72329809-45944680-366a-11ea-9f19-82ff36c2b9e0.png)